natcap/invest.users-guide/source/sdr.rst

  * Among the main limitations of the model is its reliance on the USLE (Renard et al., 1997).
 This equation is widely used but is limited in scope, only representing rill/inter-rill erosion processes.
 Other sources of sediment include gully erosion, streambank erosion, and mass erosion.
 A good description of the gully and streambank erosion processes is provided by Wilkinson et al. 2014, with possible modeling approaches.
 Mass erosion (landslide) is not represented in the model but can be a significant source in some areas or under certain land use change, such as road construction.

- * A corollary is that the descriptions of the impact on ecosystem services (and any subsequent valuation) should account for the relative proportion of the sediment source from the model compared to the total sediment budget (see section on Evaluting sediment retention services)
+ * A corollary is that the descriptions of the impact on ecosystem services (and any subsequent valuation) should account for the relative proportion of the sediment source from the model compared to the total sediment budget (see section on *Evaluting sediment retention services*)

  * In addition, as an empirical equation developed in the United States, the USLE has shown limited performance in other areas – even when focusing on sheet and rill erosion.
 Based on local knowledge, users may modify the soil loss equation implemented in the model by altering the R, K, C, P inputs to reflect findings from local studies (Sougnez et al., 2011).

  * The model is very sensitive to the *k* and *IC0* parameters, which are not physically based.
-The emerging literature on the modeling approach used in the InVEST model (Cavalli et al., 2013; López-vicente et al., 2013; Sougnez et al., 2011; Vigiak et al., 2012) provides guidance to set these parameters, but users should be aware of this limitation when interpreting model absolute values.
+The emerging literature on the modeling approach used in the InVEST model (Cavalli et al., 2013; López-vicente et al., 2013; Sougnez et al., 2011; Vigiak et al., 2012) provides guidance to set these parameters, but users should be aware of this limitation when interpreting the model's absolute values.

  * Given the simplicity of the model and low number of parameters, outputs are very sensitive to most input parameters.
 Errors in the empirical parameters of the USLE equations will therefore have a large effect on predictions.
 Sensitivity analyses are recommended to investigate how the confidence intervals in input parameters affect the study conclusions.